vipulnaik/diet-exercise-health/events/2025/2025-01-18-right-little-toe-stub.md

 time) and then got back to a normal level of sensation, where it wasn't attracting my conscious attention.

+I removed the waterproof flex bandage at around 1:30 AM (so about 18 hours later) toward the end of my shower/bath.
+There was a bit of red swelling still present, but no active bleeding.

 ## Learnings

 This incident comes on the heels (no pun intended) of a similar